- Buy crypto at true cost with the lowest fees

 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade VET

 Depending on the exchange you choose, VET can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
 You’ll need to provide your email address and create a password to register for an account, while it’s also recommended that you set up two-factor authentication to provide an extra level of security.

 Step 2.
 Deposit funds into your account

 Step 3.
-Buying VEN
+Buying VET

-Established in Singapore in 2015, VeChain is a blockchain product management platform designed to create a more transparent market and give people reliable access to information about the products they buy and sell.
+VeChain is a blockchain product management platform designed to create a more transparent market and give people reliable access to information about the products they buy and sell.
 VeChain aims to be a secure and easy way for product manufacturers to collect, store and share product details with retailers and consumers.

 VeChain works by giving each product a unique ID and VeChain smart chip tracker, which is essentially an NFC chip, RFID tracker or QR code that tracks that particular product.
 This is like a unique fingerprint you can attach to almost anything.